 This is a must-visit if you only go to Coca-Cola World to try 30 different Coke varieties.
 But you’ll also find America’s best aquarium here, complete with a whale shark and CNN headquarters.

 A very pretty Spanish colonial town that can go from sunshine to snow in one day.
 I also love that you can take a day trip to Albuquerque from here for a “Breaking Bad” tour and also a visit to the creepy and very strange Roswell.

-What is your favourite US destination?
+What is your favorite US destination?
 Did I miss one?
-Please add it in comments below.
+Please add it in the comments below.